Physical quantity: Densities, flows, gradients, and moments

 Important and convenient derived quantities such as densities, fluxes, flows, currents are associated with many quantities.
-Sometimes different terms such as current density and flux density, rate, frequency and current, are used interchangeably in the same context, sometimes they are used uniquely.
+Sometimes different terms such as current density and flux density, rate, frequency and current, are used interchangeably in the same context; sometimes they are used uniquely.

-To clarify these effective template-derived quantities, we let q be any quantity within some scope of context (not necessarily base quantities) and present in the table below some of the most commonly used symbols where applicable, their definitions, usage, SI units and SI dimensions – where [q] denotes the dimension of q.
+To clarify these effective template-derived quantities, we use q to stand for any quantity within some scope of context (not necessarily base quantities) and present in the table below some of the most commonly used symbols where applicable, their definitions, usage, SI units and SI dimensions – where [q] denotes the dimension of q.

-For time derivatives, specific, molar, and flux densities of quantities, there is no one symbol, nomenclature depends on the subject, though time derivatives can be generally written using overdot notation.
+For time derivatives, specific, molar, and flux densities of quantities, there is no one symbol; nomenclature depends on the subject, though time derivatives can be generally written using overdot notation.
 For generality we use qm, qn, and F respectively.
 No symbol is necessarily required for the gradient of a scalar field, since only the nabla/del operator ∇ or grad needs to be written.
 For spatial density, current, current density and flux, the notations are common from one context to another, differing only by a change in subscripts.